Donna Weiss

-Donna Weiss is an American singer and songwriter.
+Donna Terry Weiss is an American singer and songwriter.

 She is best known for writing the songs "Bette Davis Eyes" and "The Heart Won't Lie" (which reached number one respectively on the Billboard Hot 100 and Hot Country Singles charts).
 For "Bette Davis Eyes", she won the 1982 Grammy Award for Song of the Year.
 Bette Davis Eyes also won 1982 Record of The Year.